andrew/ultimate-awesome/README.md

 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
-- [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [awesome-novelcovid](https://github.com/disease-sh/awesome-novelcovid) - A curated list of projects using the NovelCOVID API.
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome-typescript-compilers](https://github.com/JohnDeved/awesome-typescript-compilers) - A curated list of awesome TypeScript compilers, transpilers and runtimes.
-- [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.
 - [awesome-django-articles](https://github.com/matagus/awesome-django-articles) - 📚 Articles explaining topics about Django like admin, ORM, views, forms, scaling, performance, testing, deployments, APIs, and more!.
 - [awesome-devops](https://github.com/mentoriaiac/awesome-devops) - Lista de materiais sobre tópicos e ferramentas DevOps.
 - [awesome-murf](https://github.com/murf-ai/awesome-murf) - A curated list of resources related to Murf API.